 These two islands are in the same area as Koh Kood, but that’s where the similarities stop.
 Koh Mak is tiny, but the beaches are kind of average and it’s a lot more expensive than Koh Kood.
 Koh Chang is a massive island (the third largest in Thailand in fact) and seems perfect for families.
 There are a lot of activities on the island and there are many different beaches and towns to stay in.
 It’s definitely more of a party island than Koh Kood but from what we saw the beaches are nowhere near as good.

 Krabi is both a city and a province, but when people talk about Krabi as a travel destination they are generally referring to Railay (and the nearby islands), a small peninsula only accessible by boat.
 Limestone cliffs bookend idyllic beaches and there are hangout spots for everyone, whether you’re a poor hippy or a rich, entitled millennial (I’d probably fit in somewhere in the middle).
+This area is iconic backpacking in Thailand fare and the appeal is obvious.

 For me, Koh Lanta is the ultimate spot to slow down for a few days and chill out by the beach.
 Head to Long Beach, rent a cheap room and hang out in the small bars and restaurants encroaching on the sand.
 There are lots of other beaches to explore as well as the island’s jungle interior, but make sure to dedicate plenty of time to relaxing.